 Advanced Lean Practitioner

-The Advanced Lean Practitioner is the second in a series of lean training and certification programs offered by Purdue Healthcare Advisors (PHA).
-An Advanced Lean Practitioner plans and facilitates Value Stream Analysis events, and works to deploy advanced solutions such as Kanban and lean service cells.
+Advanced Lean Practitioner (ALP) is the second in a series of lean training and certification programs offered by Purdue Healthcare Advisors (PHA).
+An ALP plans and facilitates Value Stream Analysis events, and works to deploy advanced solutions such as Kanban and lean service cells.

-Lean practitioners facilitate 1-5-day improvement events and ensure that Lean Daily Improvement becomes a habit at the point of service.
+Lean Practitioners (LPs) facilitate 1-5-day improvement events and ensure that Lean Daily Improvement becomes a habit at the point of service.
 Advanced Lean Practitioners take on broader responsibilities and facilitate Value Stream Management; complex rapid improvement events; and ensure that successful solutions spread across the organization.

-An Advanced Lean Practitioner will develop and demonstrate the following competencies:
+An ALP will develop and demonstrate the following competencies:

-- Assist with organizing and facilitating the value stream management process including value stream improvement team meetings, updating the A3 and visual management for the value stream, gemba walks, planning for upcoming improvement events, troubleshooting events in the sustain phase and otherwise assisting the value stream owner in the implementation of lean.
+- Assist with organizing and facilitating the value stream management process including VSIT meetings; updating the A3 and visual management for the value stream; gemba walks; planning for upcoming improvement events; troubleshooting events in the sustain phase; and otherwise assisting the value stream owner in the implementation of lean.

-- Prepare for, deliver, and facilitate-to-closure complex rapid improvement events (e.g. events that cross value streams), well-established lean solutions such as rapid room turnover and supply pull systems and those events that make use of choice architecture and other advance behavior change techniques.
+- Prepare for, deliver, and facilitate to closure complex RIEs, well-established lean solutions such as rapid room turnover and supply pull systems, and those events that make use of choice architecture and other advance behavior change techniques.

 - Identify lean improvements that are spread-ready and facilitate their diffusion across the organization by organizing and implementing a spread program.